nodemailer/nodemailer/README.md

 ## Command line usage

-If installed globally with -g, ndoemailer command enables to send mail from the command line.
+If installed globally with -g, nodemailer command enables to send mail from the command line.
 Run nodemailer --help for usage instructions.

     npm install -g nodemailer
     nodemailer --help